-Google suggests that, for better ranking, write title tags accurately describe the content on your web pages.
+Google suggests that writing title tags accurately describe the content on your web pages for better ranking.
 So if you’re targeting a given keyword, ensure it features tactfully in the title tag.

 Remember, readability is paramount.
 Don’t cram your target keyword in the title tag if it doesn’t make sense.
 For instance, if your target keyword is “kitchen cabinets cheap,” you can add in stop words or rearrange it into “How to Find Cheap or Free Kitchen Cabinets” to create a title tag that makes sense.

 Also known as “web address,” a Uniform Resource Locator (URL) specifies a web page’s location on the internet.
 In other words, a URL is a human-readable text designed to replace the IP addresses computers use to communicate with servers.
 It helps to specify how to digitally retrieve a particular resource or webpage.